MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/application-class.md

 * A persistent [`Properties` dictionary](#Properties_Dictionary) to store simple values across lifecycle state changes.
 * A static `Current` property that contains a reference to the current application object.

-If also exposes [Lifecycle methods](~/xamarin-forms/app-fundamentals/app-lifecycle.md) such as `OnStart`, `OnSleep`, and `OnResume` as well as modal navigation events.
+It also exposes [Lifecycle methods](~/xamarin-forms/app-fundamentals/app-lifecycle.md) such as `OnStart`, `OnSleep`, and `OnResume` as well as modal navigation events.

 Depending on which template you chose, the `App` class could be defined in one